 The US Sailing Racing Rules Committee develops US Sailing’s proposed submissions to ISAF and sends them to the US Sailing Executive Committee.
 If they are approved by the Executive Committee, the submissions are sent to ISAF for consideration by the ISAF Racing Rules Committee.

 Most rule changes result from comments or proposals from competitors or race officials.
 The US SAILING Racing Rules Committee welcomes your suggestions for improving the racing rules.
 Please e-mail comments and suggestions to the Racing Rules Committee or mail them to US Sailing Racing Rules Committee, P.O.
 Box 1260, Portsmouth, RI 02871.

 How do I get official interpretations of the rules?

 Official interpretations of the ISAF rules are made by a committee appointed by the ISAF Racing Rules Committee and are published as the ISAF Case Book.
 In the United States, official interpretations of the rules are made by the US Sailing Appeals Committee and are published in The Appeals Book for 2013-2016, Including the ISAF Cases for 2013-2016.
 This handy publication includes both ISAF Cases and US Sailing Appeals, and is cross-referenced by rule numbers and key words.
 You may purchase a copy of the Appeals and Cases book from the US Sailing Web Store.

-The US Sailing Racing Rules Committee proposes that the following rules changes be submitted to the ISAF Racing Rule Committee for inclusion in The Racing Rules of Sailing for 2017-2020.
-These proposals require the approval of the US Sailing Board of Directors, which is scheduled to consider them at its July, 2014, meeting.
+The US Sailing Racing Rules Committee will submit the following proposed rules revisions to the ISAF Racing Rule Committee for inclusion in The Racing Rules of Sailing for 2017-2020.
+These proposals were approved by the US Sailing Board of Directors at its July, 2014, meeting.